 It’s a big purchase buying a car, whether it’s second hand or new, here’s a selection of pointers to be aware…

-As suggested above 10k-12k miles per year is normal for a car in the UK, if its significantly less, like, for example it’s got 45k miles for a 6 year old car then its likely to have had an easy life so should be less prone to breakdown.
-If it’s higher then average, say 80k miles for a car of less than 5 years old then its probably had a lot of use and so you may want to do be slightly more cautious.
+As suggested above 10k-12k miles per year is normal for a car in the UK, if it’s significantly less, like, for example, it’s got 45k miles for a 6-year-old car then it’s likely to have had an easy life so should be less prone to breakdown.
+If it’s higher than average, say 80k miles for a car of fewer than 5 years old then it probably had a lot of use and so you may want to do be slightly more cautious.

 Often you will see a classified ad showing a car – normally from a dealer – which says either cat C (soon to be replaced with S) or D ( soon to be replaced by N) this means they have been written off by an insurance company but a garage has rebuilt them to go back onto the road.

 Category D (N) means the car had cosmetic damage and therefore is structurally safe, but at the time it wasn’t economical to fix, the garage has fixed it and is selling it as its own decision, to make some profit.

 Category C (S) means it has had serious structural damage and can normally only be repaired with specialist equipment and extensive engineering.
 More info on write-offs click here.

 If you’re considering a car that has previously been written off it’s worth paying the AA/RAC or a trusted garage to check the vehicle for you, as it might be hard to discern what work has been done on it to make it safe.